 4. Adapting DEW’s risk assessment process - To develop a prototype water risk assessment methodology and process based on the AS/NZSISO31000 that connects with Aboriginal health and wellbeing principles.

 The project team generated recommended adaptations to the DEW Risk Management Framework for Water Planning and Management and updated draft First Nations Engagement Guideline were submitted these to the Department for its consideration.

 DEW staff involved in the project are complete a review of the DEW Risk Management Framework for Water Planning and Management in early 2021 based on over eight years of implementation.
 The project’s recommendations to the Framework were integrated into the review.
 The draft First Nations Engagement Guideline has been further developed and is currently undergoing internal DEW consultation.
-An endorsed Guideline is envisaged by June 2020.
+An endorsed Guideline was completed in early 2021.

 This project has been informed by previous Goyder research projects (each partnerships between the Ngarrindjeri Regional Authority and Flinders University):

 The project also builds on partnerships between DEW, NRA and Flinders University through the Coorong, Lower Lakes and Murray Mouth (CLLMM) Ngarrindjeri Partnerships Project.